Heir Heads

 stunning wildlife: pack an anti-venom kit

-365 days of sunshine: no redheads
+365 days of sunshine: locals view redheads with suspicion

 vibrant nightlife: gunfire